 The “Flavian Amphitheatre” has stood the test of time and is one of the most symbolic depictions of the power once held by the Roman Empire.
 Millions of people every year flood inside the Colosseum to gain insight of those sensational games carried out to entertain the masses.

-The Colosseum was named one of the Seven Modern Wonders of the World and no visit to Rome is complete without visiting the ancient arena.
+The Colosseum was named one of the Seven Modern Wonders of the World and even if you have only two days in Rome, this landmark should be on your to-do-list.
+Believe us, no visit to this amazing city is complete without visiting the ancient arena.